 git status to see what’s changed, and a command like

 git reset --hard origin/master will sort everything out (but be sure not to lose any changes you meant to make directly on the server).

 If your packages change, the webhook will likely time out while

-pipenv install runs.
+poetry install runs.
 This should be okay, but try

 sshing into your live workspace and running